lukaszTyczka/Fiszkomat_AI/.ai/api-plan.md

   - The `name` field is required, must not be empty, and must be unique for the user (max 100 characters).
 - **Flashcards**:
   - `question` and `answer` fields are required, must not be empty, and cannot exceed 400 characters each.
+  - The API automatically sets the flashcard `origin` to "user" for manually created flashcards, and to "ai" for AI-generated flashcards.
+When `origin` is "ai", the optional `ai_model_name` field may be provided to indicate the AI model used.
 - **AI Flashcard Generation**:
   - The `source_text` must be between 1000 and 10000 characters.
   - The AI generation process includes a validation and, if necessary, a secondary request to ensure the generated question and answer do not exceed 400 characters.